 The REA was used for disposal of reject materials generated by previous longwall mining operations.
-The developed extent of the REA has subsequently been rehabilitated to grassland.
+The previously developed extent of the REA has been rehabilitated to grassland.
+Reject materials generated by future bord and pillar mining will be emplaced within the approved REA, immediately adjacent to the completed portion of the REA.
+The area of future reject emplacement is included within the "overburden emplacement area" mining domain.
+Any further disturbance associated with reject emplacement will be rehabilitated during the closure phase to reinstate open grassland.
 The water management structures established within the REA will be retained for future agricultural uses.
-No further rehabilitation is required within the REA except for minor remediation works.